-We're planning to make a series of mountain bike trails in the Cringila hills to suit riders with different skill levels, from beginner to intermediate and advanced.
-The mountain bike trails will cover around 11.5km.
+We're creating a series of mountain bike trails in the Cringila hills to suit riders with different skill levels, from beginner to intermediate and advanced.
+The mountain bike trails will cover around 11.1km.

-There will also be another 3.1km of walking trails.
+There will also be another 2.5km of shared-use and walking trails.

 Dirt Art Pty Ltd has been engaged for this project.
-They'll prepare detailed design documents, and build the trails.
+They've completed detailed design, and trail construction started in April 2021.

-The construction work will also include weed management, planting, adding wayfinding signage, and managing some waste from past illegal dumping in the area.
+Trail construction will also include some weed management, planting, adding wayfinding signage, and managing some waste from past illegal dumping in the area.

 We've designed a new playground, and work has started to build it.
 It's expected by be finished by winter 2021, weather and conditions permitting.